CodeKommissar/The-WebDev-Blog/content/html/intro.md

     Call me Ishmael.
 Some years ago—never mind how long precisely—having little or no money in my purse, and nothing particular to interest me on shore, I thought I would sail about a little and see the watery part of the world.
 It is a way I have of driving off the spleen and regulating the circulation.
     </p>

-In this short excerpt we have a heading element describing in which chapter are we located and a paragraph element that begins to tell the story.
+In this short excerpt we have a new element; `<h1>` which is used for headings (we're going to cover it later) that describes in which chapter are we located at the moment and a paragraph element that begins to tell the story.

 ### A Little Bit of History